Skip to content

 There are two types of costs associated with new packaging.

-1. Visible costs: such as the upfront cost of design and the price of the packaging itself.
+1. Visible costs: such as the upfront cost of design and the packaging price.

-2. Hidden costs: such as additional filler, breakage, and more.
+2. Hidden costs: include additional filler, breakage, and more.

 Your budget should include the cost of Packaging Supplies and Shipping Boxes.
-If any kind of packaging fillers are required, you need to account for them.
+If any packaging fillers are required, you need to account for them.

 A successful Wine Packaging program needs a budget that considers the economics of the entire process.
-You should consider the price of your product, your profit margin, anticipated sales, and the length of time you expect your Packaging to be in place.
+You should consider your product's price, profit margin, anticipated sales, and the length of time you expect your Packaging to be in place.

 Setting a budget or at least a range for your Packaging helps the process not become inefficient or aimless.